blawok/named-entity-recognition/README.md

 ![Recordit GIF](http://g.recordit.co/jiRqtNxMYD.gif)

-## Further work
+## Further research
 - [ ] Experiment with CRF layers (combined with BiLSTM and some embeddings like ELMo)
 - [ ] Experiment with CNN character embeddings
-- [ ] Experiment with different XAI techniques to explain NER predictions (like LIME)
+- [ ] Experiment with different XAI techniques to explain NER predictions (like LIME, eli5)

 ## References
 - https://arxiv.org/abs/1907.11692